jak010/jak010/README.md

 - **Developed Python-based crawlers for dynamic content aggregation**
   Built and deployed YouTube and Instagram crawlers using Selenium with dynamic rendering handling, successfully applied in healthcare content projects.

-## 🔍 Characteristic

-- 🧱 **Builds for the long term**
-  - From small APIs to large-scale services, I think about how today's choices affect tomorrow's developers.
-- 🛠️ **Loves clean abstractions**:
-  -  I enjoy crafting code that speaks for itself and designing systems that scale with clarity.
-- ✍️ **Writes to learn**
-  -  Whether it’s documenting a tricky test setup or reflecting on tools like PyCrunch, I treat writing as part of the craft.
-- 🔄 **Iterates constantly**
-  -  I experiment, test, reflect — and repeat.
-Tools are replaceable, but reasoning skills aren't.

 <br>

 ## 📘 Writing